 #8 – Parkville Nature Sanctuary

 The Parkville Nature Sanctuary covers 115 acres and boasts nearly three miles of trails.
 Along the trails you’ll find streams and waterfalls and you may occasionally come across some wildlife.
-Parkville Nature Sanctuary is a place where you won’t see many other people.
-You can feel like you have the outdoors all to yourself.
+Parkville Nature Sanctuary is a one of the busiest outdoor locations on the list.
+It is easily accessible with short, well maintained trails and you’ll see many families with children and groups here.

 #9 – Ernie Miller Park & Nature Center